How far are Scotland from Euro 2024?

 Despite being fourth, sandwiched between Georgia and bottom-side Cyprus, it's fair to assume that the Norwegians - the group's third-seeded nation - are still Scotland's biggest threat for a top-two finish.
 That's assuming Spain also progress.

 But another seismic win for Clarke's side in Oslo would ensure Norway are unable to finish on more than 16 points.
-Go and then beat Georgia and Scotland would already be on 12 by the half-way point.
+Go and then beat Georgia and Scotland would already be on 12 by the halfway point.

 Even a draw on Saturday would mean Norway's final tally couldn't be higher than 17.
 Three wins in their final five qualifiers would then be enough for Scotland to ensure they are guaranteed to finish above Stale Solbakken's men.